arthuredelstein/hakk/README.md

 ### Interact with your program while it's running

 `hakk` is built around the familiar Node.js REPL interface.
 You can call functions you are working on in your source file to test them as you develop them.
 You can enter a top-level variable and the REPL will return that variable's value.
+You can modify variables in the REPL, including those that were declared with `const` or `let`!

 ## Under development